-That was another thing too, I always felt like I could never really be myself in work and that I’d have to dress up in a girl suit for people to like me.
+That was another thing too, I never felt like I could really be myself in work and that I’d have to dress up in a girl suit for people to like me.
 Even when I am being myself I don’t get great feedback on my warmth.

 I’m nearly twenty-five and I believe I have redeeming qualities so I don’t beat myself up about not being bubbly anymore, but when I meet new people in work I still don’t know if I should fake it or not.

-My mum and brother have the gift of gab but I really don’t realise people are expecting me to talk to them until it’s been too long to say anything now and ahhh.
+My mum and brother have the gift of gab but I genuinely don’t realise people are expecting me to talk to them until it’s been too long to say anything now and ahhh.

-Again I worked hard, saved up and booked another one way ticket.
+Again I worked, saved up and booked another one way ticket.
 This time I got a bit braver and went through three countries.
 If you’ve ruined your life I can’t recommend it enough.